TejasvOnly/Code-Analyzer/README.md

 # Code-Analyzer

 This a simple program which will accept input form [this file](/CodeAnalyzer/in.txt) and output to [this file](/CodeAnalyzer/out.txt).
 The code file [here](/CodeAnalyzer/Code.cpp) can be replaced with your own file and it will work just fine.

+##How to run

+Just clone the repository and open solution in Visual Studio, replace the code file and you're good to go.